cse110-fa21-group3/cse110-fa21-group3/admin/meetings/111621-TAMeeting.md

 JSDocs:
 - You can create wiremill files and do our workflows like that.
 - Host using github pages, becuase it's meant for documentation.
 - The planner for the project isn;t as important, just github pages is not okay.
-Use Hiroku.
+Use AWS, Azure, FB/Google Cloud, Netlify, Vercel, or Heroku.

 Spoonacular:
 - Run in postman